Opatovice nad Labem: History

+Demographics

 Economy

 Opatovice nad Labem is known for its large power station that was first activated in 1959.

 Transport

+The D35 motorway passes through Opatovice nad Labem.
 The municipality is known for commissioning one of the largest road junctions in the country.

 Sights

-The Church of Saint Lawrence was built in the Gothic style in the second half of the 13th century and rebuilt in 1421.
-The current appearance is after the Baroque reconstructions in the second half of the 18th century.
+The main landmark is the Church of Saint Lawrence.
+It was built in the Gothic style in the second half of the 13th century and rebuilt in 1421.
+The current appearance is a result of the Baroque reconstructions in the second half of the 18th century.